• Home |

 Hornady Black 6.5 Grendel Ammo Review

-If you’re looking to increase the stopping power of your AR-15, then the 6.5 Grendel from Alexander Arms is an excellent choice.
-Not only do you get increased muzzle energy, but the Grendel offers you improved long-range capabilities without a massive step-up in felt recoil.
+If you’re looking to increase the stopping power of your AR-15, then the 6.5 Grendel by Alexander Arms is an excellent choice.
+In addition to increased muzzle energy, the Grendel offers improved long-range capabilities without a massive step up in felt recoil.

 Although the Grendel has not achieved widespread acceptance like the 300 Blackout, there are still multiple factory ammo options from Federal, Remington, Nosler, and Barnes to consider.

-If you’re looking for a solid factory load that will deliver sub-MOA accuracy without breaking the bank, then the Hornady Black 6.5 Grendel 123-grain ELD-M should be on your shortlist.
+If you’re looking for a solid factory load that will deliver sub-MOA accuracy without breaking the bank, then Hornady Black 6.5 Grendel 123 grain ELD Match should be on your shortlist.

-This round offers shooters excellent value in terms of accuracy, reliability, and consistency without the need to take out a second mortgage to buy a few boxes!
+This round offers excellent value in terms of accuracy, reliability, and consistency without requiring its shooter to take out a second mortgage.

-In this Hornady Black 6.5 Grendel ammo review, we will take an objective look at this rifle ammo and help you decide if it’s the right choice for your 6.5 Grendel AR-15 carbine or bolt action rifle.
+In this Hornady Black 6.5 Grendel ammo review, we will take an objective look at the rifle ammo and help you decide if it’s the right choice for your 6.5 Grendel AR-15 carbine or bolt-action rifle.

-If you’re ready to buy, make sure to grab a few boxes of Hornady Black 6.5 Grendel, or if you want to learn more about this exceptional ammo, then keep reading.
+If you’re ready to buy, go ahead grab a few boxes of Hornady Black 6.5 Grendel right now.
+If you want to learn more about this exceptional ammo, keep reading.

 Hornady Black Ammo Overview

-Back in 1949, when Joyce Hornady founded his company, the needs of the American shooter were relatively simple.
-Most of them were returning from WWII and had experience using a 30-caliber bolt-action or semi-auto rifle.
+When Joyce Hornady founded his company in 1949, the needs of American shooters were relatively simple.
+Most of them were returning from WWII and had experience using .30 caliber bolt-action or semi-auto rifles.

-However, as time forged on, the needs of the American shooter evolved with the advent of new cartridges and firearms.
+As time forged on, the needs of American shooters evolved with the advent of new cartridges and firearms.

-Sure, most 2A enthusiasts have a semi-automatic rifle like an AR-15 carbine or Ruger Mini-14 chambered in 5.56 NATO, but that same rifle can also be chambered in calibers like 300 Blackout, 6mm Creedmoor, 6.8 SPC, 450 Bushmaster, and 6.5 Grendel.
+Sure, most 2A enthusiasts have a semi-automatic rifle like an AR-15 carbine or Ruger Mini-14 chambered in 5.56 NATO, but that same rifle can also be chambered for rounds like 300 Blackout, 6mm Creedmoor, 6.8 SPC, 450 Bushmaster, and 6.5 Grendel.

-The Hornady Black Ammunition line was released in 2016 to offer exceptional performance across all of America’s favorite guns.
+Hornady released their Black ammunition line in 2016 to offer exceptional performance across all of America’s favorite guns.

 Hornady Black 6.5 Grendel Ammo

-These rounds are loaded with some of Hornady’s best bullet designs, including (but not limited to) the A-MAX, V-MAX, SST, and ELD-M.
+These rounds showcase several of Hornady’s best bullet designs, including (but not limited to) the A-MAX, V-MAX, SST, and ELD Match (ELD-M).

-Noticeably absent from the initial Hornady Black release was handgun ammunition, and it wasn’t until 2020 that Hornady added 380 ACP, 9mm Luger, 40 S&W, and 45 ACP to the line.
+Noticeably absent from the Hornady Black initial lineup was handgun ammunition.
+It wasn’t until 2020 that Hornady added 380 ACP, 9mm Luger, 40 S&W, and 45 ACP to the line.

-All these rounds are loaded with the company’s eXtreme Terminal Performance (XTP) hollow point projectiles, which were primarily loaded in the Hornady Custom line prior to Hornady Black.
+All these rounds are loaded with the company’s eXtreme Terminal Performance (XTP) jacketed hollow point projectiles.
+These had been primarily loaded in Hornady's Custom series cartridges prior to their addition to Black.

-Hornady Black ammo is loaded in the company’s high-quality brass cases, with advanced propellants and Boxer primers, making them ideal for reloading.
+Hornady Black ammo is loaded with the company’s advanced propellants and Boxer primers.
+Although not match grade, high-quality Black cases are more than serviceable for handloading.

 Our Hornady Black 6.5 Grendel Ammo Review

 When I learned I was going to write a review on Hornady Black 6.5 Grendel ammo, I have to admit I was a little excited.
-I just finished building a 6.5 Grendel precision AR-15, and I was anxious to see how accurate my build was; Hornady Black ammo is an excellent choice as a baseline ammo test.
+I had just finished building a 6.5 Grendel precision AR-15, and was anxious to see how accurate my build was.
+Hornady Black proved to be an excellent choice as a baseline ammo test.

-The 6.5 Grendel was designed by Alexander Arms, the same company that brought us the 50 Beowulf.
-Bill Alexander wanted to create a cartridge that would fit in the AR-15 carbine but offer shooter-improved ballistics over the 5.56 NATO.
+The 6.5 Grendel was designed by Alexander Arms – the same company which had previously brought us the 50 Beowulf.
+Bill Alexander had set out to create a cartridge that would fit in the AR-15 carbine and deliver superior ballistic performance over the 5.56 NATO.

-The 6.5 Grendel utilizes incredibly sleek and aerodynamic 6.5mm bullets, like those fired by the 6.5 Creedmoor, to offer shooters high levels of accuracy at long range and a high ballistic coefficient to help fight against wind drift.
+The 6.5 Grendel utilizes sleek and aerodynamic 6.5mm bullets (just like those fired by the 6.5 Creedmoor) to achieve high levels of accuracy at long range.
+Such ballistically efficient bullets boast comparably high resistance to wind drift.

 Hornady Black 6.5 Grendel Ammo

-Converting your AR-15 carbine to shoot 6.5 Grendel is incredibly simple.
+Converting your AR-15 to fire 6.5 Grendel is simple.
 All you need is a new bolt, barrel, and magazine.
-Or, if you want to make your life incredibly simple, you could have a dedicated 6.5 Grendel upper receiver and simply swap between uppers if you aren’t into home gunsmithing.
+If you want to make your life even easier, you could just get a dedicated 6.5 Grendel upper receiver and swap it in whenever you want sans gunsmithing.

-In terms of the Hornady Black 6.5 Grendel offering, this load is strictly made for long-range target shooting.
-The ELD-M bullet is a match-grade boat tail hollow point (BTHP) bullet with a polymer tip to protect the hollow point during loading and to help preserve accuracy.
+Hornady Black 6.5 Grendel is strictly intended for long-range target shooting.
+The ELD-M is a match-grade boat tail hollow point (BTHP) bullet with a polymer tip that further streamlines its frontal profile.

-Although the Hornady Black Grendel ammo is not made for hunting, Hornady Custom 6.5 Grendel ammo is loaded with a 123-grain SST bullet that’s perfect for deer.
+Hornady Black Grendel ammo is not made for hunting.
+Hornady Custom 6.5 Grendel ammo, on the other hand, is loaded with a 123 grain SST bullet that’s sure to cook any deer's goose.

 One thing I like a lot about Hornady Black 6.5 Grendel ammo is that it’s affordable.
-However, “affordable” is a relative term when we’re talking about Grendel ammo, as most factory ammo starts around $1.50/round and goes up from there.
+However, “affordable” is a relative term when we’re talking about Grendel ammo, as most factory loads start at around $1.50/round.
+It only goes up from there.

-Hornady Black ammo is also a great choice if you are into reloading like I am, as Hornady always uses high quality Boxer primed brass cases that are perfect to use for your own handloads.
+Hornady Black ammo is a great choice if you are into reloading like I am.
+Hornady always loads high-quality Boxer-primed brass cases that are perfect handloading.

 What’s It Best For?